Remembering Evan Fitzgibbon: Florida Army Ranger candidate killed by falling tree in Georgia - NewsBreak

 RELATED LOCAL CHANNELS

-LAKE MARY, Fla. - Monday marked the first day of alligator hunting season in Florida.
+Monday marked the first day of alligator hunting season in Florida.
 The 10-week season that runs from August 15 to November 1 allows for 24-hour hunting for the first time.

-Gator hunting season is Kevin Brotz’s favorite time of year.
-His company Get Bit Outdoors takes...
+Pedal to the metal: 20-year-old Georgia man arrested after 115 mph chase in Florida

+BAY COUNTY, Fl. — A Georgia man led deputies in Bay County in Florida on a high-speed chase, reaching over 100 mph Sunday afternoon.
+[DOWNLOAD: Free WSB-TV News app for alerts as news breaks].
+According to WMBB-TV, the chase happened after the Florida Highway Patrol clocked the driver, Caleb...

 IN THIS ARTICLE